How Did I cope up with my hearing loss?

-- Last Updated: Jun 7th, 2018
+- Last Updated: Dec 14th, 2018

 - Posted by: Shagun Rajput

-Two weeks later I went for surgery, and after a number of weeks, I was fitted with my sound processor.
+Two weeks later, I went for surgery.
+And after a number of weeks, audiologist fitted the sound processor in the ear.
 Once I realized I could hear, I just started crying.
-Finally, I would be able to enjoy my old life again.In the Hearing Loss period of my life, I found myself retreating and not participate in social activities and the things I ignore the things that I usually love like going out to restaurants, attending school functions with my kids or going to the theater.
+Finally, I would be able to enjoy my old life again.
+During my hearing loss period, I found myself retreating and resisted myself to participate in social activities, going out to restaurants, attending school functions with my kids or going to the theater.
+I struggled through interviews, experienced trouble hearing, and had a difficult time.
 I worked as a social worker, assessing and approving international adoptions.
-I see families and evaluate them After evaluation I check their abilities as parents to adopt a child.
-After I lost my hearing, I struggled through interviews, experienced trouble hearing, and had a difficult time concentrating.
+My duty was to observe the families and evaluate them on the grounds of cultural and social background, living of standards and their capability to adopt the child.

 After my sound processing treatment, I can easily participate in training, presentations and take part in a social gathering without any hearing difficulties.
 Recently we went to a concert.
 I have organized different programs for concerts, but I really felt like I didn’t even need a hearing device.
 Everything was really great.

 I could go shopping, cook, entertain easily with my hearing aids, that’s not a challenge.
 It has given me the ability to live my life normally and I can do whatever I used to enjoy.

 Everyone my husband, my children are appreciating me as I have fought my hard times positively and bravely.
 When people ask, I’m happy to tell them about the hearing aids and how it has made my ears capable to lead a normal life.
 I lost my hearing in September, had surgery in December, and now everything is fine.
 I wear my hearing aids with the pride and honor.